Frequently Asked Questions

 Which USB CD/DVD drives work?

-Most standard USB CD/DVD drives will work.
-Name-brand drives tend to give the best results, but we've had good luck with generic ones too.
+Most standard USB CD/DVD drives will work, both name-brand and generic.
 A small number of older drives use an incompatible protocol, and Discs will let you know if you connect one.
-You get two free rips to test your setup before purchasing.
+Power draw also varies from drive to drive, and some drives need more power than a phone can reliably supply on its own; a USB-C adapter with a power passthrough port covers this.
+You get two free rips to confirm your setup before buying.

 Do I need a special adapter?